fabiocolacio/Mercury/mercury-server/README.md

 # Mercury Server

-This is the Mercury's chat server.
+This is the Mercury chat server.

 ## Installing